There’s lots of reasons to decide to rent out a holiday home for both short breaks and weekly bookings.

-Kerb appeal is always important so avoid busy roads (unless they are in a desirable village)!
+Kerb appeal is important so avoid busy roads unless they are in a desirable village.

 Different property types

-Barn conversions are a top choice for many people and if you can get a bedroom / bathroom on the ground floor it means the property is suitable for reduced mobility.
+Barn conversions are a top choice for many people and if you can get a bedroom/bathroom on the ground floor it means the property may be suitable for guests with reduced mobility.

 Two-bedroom properties tend to be the most popular size of property as they can be used for both romantic breaks, two couples holidaying together and small families.
-We would always recommend having 2 bathrooms (where possible) in a 2-bedroom property.
-A 2-bedroom cottage with two en-suite bathrooms will tend to do better than a 3-bedroom property with one family bathroom.
+We would always recommend having two bathrooms where possible in a two-bedroom property.
+A two-bedroom cottage with two en-suite bathrooms will tend to do better than a three-bedroom property with one family bathroom.

 At Gorgeous Cottages we have also found an increased demand for larger properties as groups of friends and extended families will choose to holiday together.
-Think about creating sociable spaces (such as kitchen-diners) and again adding en-suites to the bedrooms.
+Think about creating sociable spaces such as kitchen-diners and again, adding en-suites to the bedrooms will always help.